Lampard7crypt/practice-folder/README.md

 ## Hi there, my name is Tyler.
-This repository is for files I use when practcing my python skills.
+This repository is for files I use when practicing my python skills.